Lab 3: Debugging and Testing

 Open hello.c in your text editor and edit the main function to try out printf:

-1. Add a call to printf inside the loop body that prints the value of i on each loop iteration.
+1. Add a printf statement inside the loop body to output the value of i on each loop iteration.

-2. Outside the loop, use printf to print the value from *PB_CFG0 in hex format.
+2. After the loop, add a printf statement to output the value of *pb_config0 in hex format with field width 8.

 2. Debugging with gdb